F1rst-Unicorn/stocks/manual/development/git_workflow.md

 master branch, so to start new features, first the corresponding dev branch has to be created.

+### Special branch dev-sentry
+Since the sentry does not have an own package it has to be evaluated for each version whether it can be merged into master directly or whether it depends on new server features.
+In this case it is delivered with the new version of the server instead.

 ## Feature branches
 Each feature needed for a new version is implemented in a separate feature branch.
 The naming convention is subcomponent-featureid, where the subcomponent